-Last month we tested the first of our Five Rules of Rucking.
+After publishing our Five Rules of Rucking article, we went ahead and re-tested it.
 We did this in order to determine the true effect of uphill movement on speed.
-That study debunked the rule that a 10% grade would decrease an athlete’s speed by 50%…it turned out to be closer to 33%.
+The article debunked the rule that a 10% grade would decrease an athlete’s speed by 50%…it turned out to be closer to 33%.

-This week we tested another rule – the effect of load on speed.
+Then we set out to test another rule – the effect of load on speed.
 Officially, here is the rule we were testing: 1% BW adds 6 seconds per mile.

 Step 1: Utilizing previous research from the US Army and our earlier experiences we settled on eight loads: 0#, 17.5#, 35#, 52.5#, 70#, 87.5#, 105#, 122.5# (1,2).
 Lat rat weights varied from 170# to 205#.
 Thus, loads ranged from 9% and 70% of a lab rat’s body weight.

 Step 2: Lab rats completed eight horizontal trials – one at each load.
 All time-trials lasted 4 minutes; during which speed and HR were assessed.
 For the horizontal trials, the initial, unloaded speed was 4.0mph and 1% incline.

 Step 3: After their 4 minutes of walking the lab rats were given a 3-minute break, during which they added weight to their rucks.
 After adding the weight, our lab rats completed another 4-minute trial at the assigned weight (weights were randomly ordered).

 Step 4: The following day our Lab rats repeat steps 2-4, but on a 15% incline.
 For the incline trials, the initial, unloaded speed was 2.1mph (based on MTI previous research).